 47. Use an electronic planner – Google Calendar, Calendly, and other tools

-While a paper planner is great, you also need an electronic one which you can use to book calls and meetings with others.
+While a paper planner is great, you also need an electronic one that you can use to book calls and meetings with others.
 I personally use Google Calendar, which has more or less become a standard.
 You can use add-ons like Calendly to send people your availability dates so that you can book meetings.
 ALWAYS book meetings.
 Even if your meeting attendees do not use Google Calendar, their own systems should readily convert a Google Calendar invite to whatever system they use.

 48. Everyone uses webmail – if you want to delete quickly and deal with mail, use an application